kaushik88/kaushik88.github.io/_posts/2017-03-25-havasupai.md

 5. **Food at the Village** - There's a restaurant at the village and they have Omlettes for breakfast and Burgers for lunch (and some other stuffs too).
 You can avoid packing lunch for the first day and breakfast for the final day (they open at 7 AM).
 FYI, the omelette at the village was amazing.
 They also have a grocery store and it had most of the things you'd need (snacks, medicines, energy drinks etc).
 I couldn't find any camping items.

-{% include figure.html path="blog/personal/village-food.jpg" alt="Omlette At the Village" %}

 6. **Food at the Campsites** - There's some food at the campsite.
 We had Hot Coco and Fries and they were both okay ish.

+{% include figure.html path="blog/personal/havasu-campsite.jpg" alt="Havasu Campsites" %}

 ### Day 1 - HillTop To Campground and Havasu Falls